Fun Facts

 My Story

 I also experienced chronic ear infections and sore throats.
-I battled many upper respiratory infections that quickly went into my chest, requiring antibiotics and anti-inflammatories.
+I battled many upper respiratory infections that quickly went into my chest, treated with antibiotics and anti-inflammatories.
 I suffered with seasonal allergies to the extent I was put on allergy shots.

 In my early 20s, I struggled with an exorbitant amount of stress and emotional eating.
 I tipped the scale at 210 pounds, along with a diagnosis of obesity and elevated triglyceride levels.
 I still struggled with allergies, chest and ear infections.
 I also had surgery to remove a gall bladder with 0% functionality.

-I also started experiencing hot flashes, night sweats, low libido, low mood, cystic acne, sleepless nights with days of exhaustion, and weight gain to the tune of over 20 pounds – specifically around my stomach.
+Alongside of CIRS, I also started experiencing hot flashes, night sweats, low libido, low mood, cystic acne, and sleepless nights with days of exhaustion.
 I felt broken, like I was an inadequate partner in my marriage.
-I could barely look in the mirror, after so many positive changes I had experienced, because it would send me on a downward spiral.
-Many tears were shed.

 Welcome to perimenopause.

-Now in my mid-40’s, my focus has been on addressing hormone imbalances utilizing evidence-based research, and understanding that what worked for me in the past won’t always work for me now.
+I’m now in my mid-40’s, and my focus is on the menopause transition; utilizing evidence-based research and recognizing that what worked for me in the past won’t always work for me now.
 Rather than working against my body, I’m working with it.
-Through adjustments in my diet and lifestyle, in addition to supplementation, I’m sleeping through the night, have stopped the hot flashes and night sweats, restored my energy and optimism, and feel like my old self.
+I no longer overtrain, and I provide my body with rest days.
+I no longer under eat, as building lean muscle mass requires you to eat more versus being in a deficit.
+I’m sleeping through the night, have mitigated the hot flashes and night sweats, restored my energy levels and see the silver lining again.
+I’ve also been able to reduce my thyroid antibodies such that I am close to being in remission.

 About Me